claas-grohnfeldt/OSINT-Shield/README.md

 # OSINT Shield – Early Warning for Hybrid Threats Against EU Critical Infrastructure

-OSINT Shield is a GitHub-ready prototype that ingests open-source intelligence, enriches it with lightweight NLP, and surfaces clustered hybrid-threat campaigns on a web dashboard.
+OSINT Shield is a prototype that ingests open-source intelligence, enriches it with lightweight NLP, and surfaces clustered hybrid-threat campaigns on a web dashboard.

 ## Why